Microsoft Message Analyzer Operating Guide

 Review the following topics to learn about the different data viewers that Message Analyzer provides, along with the capabilities that enable you to manipulate data views:

-View the following topics to learn about selecting data from a Data Retrieval Session, applying filters to a Live Trace Session to isolate specific data, applying filters to trace results for analysis, using color rules to create conditional alerts in trace results, and understanding the Filtering Language:
+View the following topics to learn about selecting data in a Data Retrieval Session, applying filters to a Live Trace Session to isolate specific data, applying filters to trace results for analysis, using Color Rules to create conditional alerts or flags in a set of trace results, and understanding the Filtering Language:

 Review the following topics to learn how to save session data, which includes selecting messages to save, specifying the save file format, and using session naming conventions.

 Get a quick overview of the Message Analyzer functions that are enabled for the PowerShell scripting environment, as described in the following topics: